What is Eye flu?

 - If there is a sign of herpes simplex or zoster virus then antivirals should be suggested as aciclovir ointment or ganciclovir gel.

-- In this, a bacteria infect the eye by various sources of contamination.
-The bacteria can expand by contact with an infected person, exposure to infected surfaces or by other medians like sinus.
+- In this, bacteria infect the eye by various sources of contamination.
+The bacteria can expand by contact with an infected person, exposure to the infected surfaces, or by other mediums like the sinus.

 - Bacterial conjunctivitis normally creates a thick eye discharge or pus and can harm one or both eyes.

-- This conjunctivitis occurs by Neisseria gonorrhoeae is rare but should be recognised in neonates and sexually active young adults.
+- This conjunctivitis that occurs by Neisseria gonorrhoeae is rare but should be recognized in neonates and sexually active young adults.

 - Antibiotic therapy is the prescribed treatment and ceftriaxone is the drug of option.

-- In most cases of chlamydial conjunctivitis are one-sided and have a concurrent genital infection.
+- Most cases of chlamydial conjunctivitis are one-sided and has a concurrent genital infection.

-- Oral antibiotics like azithromycin or doxycycline are active treatment.
+- Oral antibiotics like azithromycin or doxycycline are active treatments.